hl2vr/hl2vr.github.io/_pages/faq.md

 ### Manual reloading?

 Yes, all weapons support manual reloading.
-Partially used magazines and other ejected ammo can be recovered and added back into your inventory.
+Partially used magazines and other ejected ammo are automatically recovered and added back into your inventory.
 A "quick reload" option has been added that simplifies the process, for players looking for an easier reloading option.
-HL2VR is currently in an open beta, and most of the weapons are unfinished.
-A lot more polish will go into each of them over time.
+HL2VR is currently in an open beta, and some of the weapons are unfinished.
+More polish will go into each of them over time.

 For more details, see the [Reloading section of the Manual](/manual/#reloading).